shntrnkgw/basic-data-processing-tutorials/day1.md

 Here I show you a minimal set of tools we're going to need in this series of tutorials.
 Let's get started!

 ## 0. TL;DR

+If you already have some experience, you may be able to do the following by yourself:
 - Install conda ([Miniconda](https://docs.conda.io/en/latest/miniconda.html) is handy)
 - Create virtual environment with conda
 - Install [Visual Studio Code](https://code.visualstudio.com/)
 - Install Python extension in Visual Studio Code

+If you can't get what to do, don't worry.
+The details follow.

 ## 1. Install conda